UPDATE: Departures Delayed At Oakland International Airport By Man Armed With A Knife

-OAKLAND (CBS SF) — A standoff between Alameda County sheriff’s deputies and a man threatening to harm himself with a knife forced officials to shut down Terminal 1 at Oakland International Airport on Tuesday morning.
+OAKLAND (CBS SF) — A standoff between Alameda County sheriff’s deputies and a man threatening to harm himself with a knife forced officials to shut down Terminal 1 at Oakland International Airport for about four hours Tuesday morning.

 The incident began around 5:45 a.m. and impacted flights from Alaska Airlines, Hawaiian Airlines, Delta and others.
-Airport officials said Terminal 2 — which is a hub for Southwest Airlines — was operational.READ MORE: Record Travel On Easter Weekend Follows Updated CDC Guidelines
+Airport officials said Terminal 2 — which is a hub for Southwest Airlines — was operational.READ MORE: Driver Killed After Car Veers Off Highway 101 In Cloverdale, Hitting Tree

+The standoff ended at around 9:30 a.m. when the man was taken into custody and placed into an ambulance.
+There was no immediate word on his identity or his condition.

 “Right now, we have the situation isolated,” she told KPIX 5.
-“We have deputies, out crisis intervention unit on scene and inside and he is right there at (baggage) carousel 1.
+“We have deputies, our crisis intervention unit on scene and inside and he is right there at (baggage) Carousel 1.
 The entire Terminal 1 has been evacuated before the security checkpoint.
 Everything beyond is happening as it should.”

 When asked about the man, Modeste replied: “He is very highly agitated.
 There are moments when he seems like he wants to cooperate.
 He seems like he wants help and then there are other times when he is extremely agitated.
 He has a very large, bladed knife at his neck.”